UHDanke/gd_docs/suggestions/suggestions.md

 Sets the scale of Target GID using Center Group ID's current scale as reference.

-For example, if center scale on the x axis is 10 and the trigger's Scale X is 2, the trigger will scale the target group by 0.2 the on X axis.
+For example, if the center's x scale is 10.00 and the trigger's x scale is 2.00, the trigger will scale the target group by 0.20 on the X axis.

 ## Sequence "Ignore Toggled" option